All Episodes

 As a community organizer liberal, Barack Obama has a chip on his shoulder about Wall Street wealth.

-Now he's going to protect Democrat Wall Street Titans.
+Now, he's going to protect Democrat Wall Street Titans.

 He's going to do what he can to keep them wealthy because they are the underwriters.

-are the essence of the Democrat Party today.
+They are the essence of the Democrat Party today.

-That's why he pardoned the CEO of AIG while ripping the actions at that company.
+That's why he pardoned the CEO of AIG while ripping the actions at that company with the CEO as the head honcho.

 So this controversy over the bonus payments at AIG gives him more ammo to demonize corporations and capitalism.

-The real outrage is the government sinking its tentacles into private businesses and telling them how to run their business.
+So while people are allowing themselves to be outraged over this red herring of AIG bonus money, the real outrage is the government sinking its tentacles into private businesses and telling them how to run their business, escaping their own accountability for their own culpability and creating these problems.

 The government gets to act as an innocent bystander.

-I mean, even Bill Kristol said today, and a lot of it, by the way, I'm probably a lone wolf on this, but even Bill Crystal said today, we pro capitals have a problem because when there's excesses, uh, when capitalists do excessive things like award themselves all these kind of bonuses, well, we got a problem, we've got to speak up against it.
+These bonuses, I mean, even Bill Crystal said today, and a lot of it, by the way, I'm probably a lone wolf on this, but even Bill Crystal said today, capitalists have a problem because when there's excesses, when capitalists do excessive things like award themselves all these kind of bonuses, well, we've got a problem.

-And I I know what Bill Crystal means.
+And I know what Bill Kristol means.

-Every system has its bad actors, and every system has its excesses.
+Every system has its bad actors and every system has its excesses.

-Obama's gonna play right off this.
+Obama's going to play right off this.

 This is the stereotype.